This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-A caregiver called a dietitian or nutritionist may talk to you about changes to your diet.
-He will also suggest liquids for you to drink.
-Your dietitian may also plan a special diet if you have a liver or kidney disease.
-You may need to eat special foods to help your body work well with PCT.
+A dietitian may talk to you about changes to your diet.
+He or she will also suggest liquids for you to drink.
+Your dietitian may also give you a meal plan if you have a liver or kidney disease.
+You may need to eat certain foods to help your body work well with PCT.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Blood, urine, or stool tests: Samples of your blood, urine, or stool are collected and sent to a lab for tests.
+- Blood, urine, or bowel movement samples may be collected and sent to a lab for tests.
 These will check the levels of your porphyrins.
-Caregivers may also learn more about your blood with this test.

-- Liver function tests: These blood tests check the enzymes (chemicals) and other substances made or broken down in the liver.
-Test results will tell caregivers how your liver is working.
+- Liver function tests are used to check the enzymes (chemicals) and other substances made or broken down in your liver.
+Test results will tell healthcare providers how your liver is working.

-You may need treatments called phlebotomy.
-Phlebotomy is a treatment where a certain amount of blood is regularly removed through your vein using an intravenous (IV) tube.
-With phlebotomy, the excess iron is slowly removed to make the enzyme UROD work properly.
+You may need a treatment called phlebotomy.
+A certain amount of blood is regularly removed through your vein using an intravenous (IV) tube.
+The excess iron is slowly removed.
 This will decrease the porphyrin levels in your liver and blood.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.